nilshartmann/tanstack-router-demo/README.md

 This is my sample application for the [TanStack Router](https://tanstack.com/router/v1) for React.

-I recorded a video on TanStack Router, that uses this demo example.
+I recorded a video on TanStack Router that uses this demo application.
 You can find the [video on YouTube](https://youtu.be/KkrS_wfFq2I).

 ![Screenshot of example application](screenshot.png)